swairshah/computer-use-agent-monitor/README.md

 - Timeline generation in JSON or CSV format
 - Detailed logging options

+## Features

+1. **Activity Timeline**: Records UI events in chronological order with timestamps

+2. **Screenshot Capture**: Takes screenshots when clicks, keystrokes, or scroll events occur

+3. **Activity Summarization**: Uses Pydantic AI agents to analyze computer use patterns and generate summaries

+4. **Screenshot Analysis**: Leverages vision-capable AI models to extract information from screenshots

+5. **Application Usage Tracking**: Monitors which applications are active and for how long

 ## TODOs

 1. **Timeline Condensing**: Detect typing sequences and condense them into a single 'typed_text' event rather than logging each keystroke separately